-Search Order Location 3 In the $\mbox{\tt /var/tmp}$ memory file system (MFS) on the system to be cloned.
-4 In the $/isl$ directory on the distribution media (local CD-ROM or extracted RIS area).
+Search Order Location 3 In the /var/tmp memory file system (MFS) on the system to be cloned.
+4 In the /isl directory on the distribution media (local CD-ROM or extracted RIS area).

-• To clone multiple systems during a Full Installation, write a postload script, which defines each system to be cloned and sets values for host-and site-specific attributes in the config.cdf file.
+• To clone multiple systems during a Full Installation, write a postload script to define each system to be cloned and sets values for host- and site-specific attributes in the config.cdf file.
 The config.cdf file and the postload script are executed automatically by a Full Installation when they are placed in the right locations.